-- Do not donate blood or blood products, organs, semen, or eggs (ova).
+- Do not donate blood or blood products, organs, sperm, or eggs (ova).

-- If you are pregnant, tell the health professional who will deliver your baby about your illness.
-Be sure your baby gets hepatitis B immunoglobulin (HBIG) and the first shot of the hepatitis B vaccination series within 12 hours after birth.
-Make sure your baby gets the rest of the hepatitis B vaccine shots on schedule.
+- If you are pregnant, tell the doctor who will deliver your baby about your illness.
+Be sure your baby gets medicine to prevent infection.
+This should start right after birth.

 Author: Healthwise Staff